Plans & Pricing

 Written by: SIM Only Finder Team

-Last updated: 17th May 2026
+Last updated: 8th July 2026

-Estimated reading time: 6 min
+Estimated reading time: 8 min

-Reviewed by Phil Brown, founder of SIM Only Finder.
-Before launching SIM Only Finder, Phil worked in UK mobile retail at Three UK, advising customers on SIM plans, contracts, and network choices.
-He has spent over a decade running consumer comparison platforms.
+Reviewed by: Phil Brown, founder of SIM Only Finder.
+Phil previously worked in UK mobile retail at Three UK, advising customers on SIM plans, contracts, and network choices.
+He has spent over a decade running consumer comparison platforms and reviews networks and SIM-only deals based on that hands-on industry background.
 About the author

 What is a fair usage policy?